 To find the current rate of exchange, click on: XE.com Currency Converter

-In Germany, cash is the predominant method of payment.
-Travelers Checks are also widely accepted.
-At many regular shops and restaurants, however, payment with a major credit card is not universally accepted, so be sure to check before attempting to make your purchase!
-Most hotels and many upscale restaurants will accept payment by credit card.
+In Germany, cash is still the predominant method of payment.
+However, at most shops, hotels, and restaurants, payment with a major credit card is widely accepted.
+We just encourage you to check before attempting to make your purchase!

 You can be certain that the weather in Düsseldorf will be predictably unpredictable.
 Like all of northern Europe, rain can move in at a moment’s notice, so don’t forget to pack your umbrella and raincoat!
 Much like the climate in the many areas of the northern United States and Canada, you can expect wet cool springs, pleasantly mild summers, crisp falls, and cold winters.

 You’ll find Germans to be very well informed and up-to-date on current events, politics, and sports.
 You’ll undoubtedly be able to establish rapport with your German counterparts, business associates, and acquaintances if you’re able to converse about topics of local importance.
 Be sure to take a look at the following English-language news links from Germany to find out more about what’s currently going on.

 Have Specific Questions?
 Contact us at email@example.com